 JWST uses a single guide star in one of the FGS fields for fine guiding during a given visit.
-Roll control is provided separately by the spacecraft star trackers (see JWST Attitude Control Subsystem.)
+Roll control is provided separately by the spacecraft star trackers.
 It is not the user's responsibility to pick specific guide stars to be used for their observations.
 JWST guide stars are selected from the GSC2.4 catalog by the Guide Star Selection System (GSSS) based on several factors related to telescope pointing and suitability of the star.
-Tools and reports are available to visualize availability of guide stars for a target.
+Tools and reports are available to visualize the availability of guide stars for a target.

-The JWST proposal planning system is currently using the Guide Star Catalog (GSC) version 2.4 for the selection of guide stars and reference stars.
+The JWST proposal planning system currently uses Guide Star Catalog (GSC) version 2.4 for the selection of guide stars and reference stars.
 GSC 2.4, released for JWST use in November 2017, is a major update to the GSC used for many years for HST operations.
 GSC 2.4 is a merger of GSC 2.3 with data from 2MASS, Sloan Digital Sky Survey (SDSS) DR13, Gaia DR1, and VISTA1 Hemisphere Survey (VHS) DR4.
 SDSS and VHS stellar data improve the quality of the GSC, particularly at the fainter magnitudes (J > 17), which significantly improves the JWST guide star availability at higher Galactic latitudes.

-- Improved the classification of objects in the guide star catalog as stellar or non-stellar.
+- Guide star catalog object classifications as stellar or non-stellar have been improved.
 Analysis has shown that SDSS and VHS are particularly helpful in this regard, especially for J > 17.
 Guiding on slightly extended sources can reduce guiding accuracy.

-- Additional photometric information, especially in the near infrared.
-In order to be considered a valid JWST guide star candidate, a GSC object must have photometry available in two or more bandpasses so interpolations or extrapolations can be used as needed.
-The more bands in which a given star has photometry available, the more accurately its total observed FGS count rate can be predicted, and the more likely guide star identification, acquisition, track, and fine guide functions will succeed.
+- Additional photometric information, especially in the near-infrared, has been made available.
+In order to be considered a valid JWST guide star candidate, a GSC object must have photometry available in two or more bandpasses so interpolations or extrapolations can be made as needed.
+If a given star has more photometry bands, its total observed FGS count rate can be more accurately predicted, making it possible to determine if it’s a guide star that will provide successful acquisition, tracking, and fine guidance functions.

-Filled in coverage gaps that existed in GSC 2.3 have been filled, for example, in areas around very bright stars or in regions of very high extinction.
+- Coverage gaps in GSC 2.3 have been filled, for example, in areas around very bright stars and in regions of very high extinction.